opentargets/terraform-google-opentargets-platform/README.md

 Infrastructure visual diagrams use AWS icons and visual elements, but their meaning in Open Targets Google Cloud Infrastructure is the same, from the conceptual point of view.

 # Copyright
-Copyright 2014-2018 Biogen, Celgene Corporation, EMBL - European Bioinformatics Institute, GlaxoSmithKline and Wellcome Sanger Institute
+Copyright 2014-2024 EMBL - European Bioinformatics Institute, Genentech, GSK, MSD, Pfizer, Sanofi and Wellcome Sanger Institute

 This software was developed as part of the Open Targets project.
 For more information please see: http://www.opentargets.org